The Agent Factory Thesis

 ¹ Don Tapscott, interview on HBR IdeaCast, “With Rise of Agents, We Are Entering the World of Identic AI”, Harvard Business Review, February 17, 2026.

-The Six Invariants of the Agent Factory
+The Seven Invariants of the Agent Factory

-Six rules that don't change.
+Seven rules that don't change.

 This section specifies the runtime of the AI-Native Company — the architecture the Agent Factory produces.
-Six invariants turn the Two-Layer Model into a system you can build, and a chain of action that can fire end to end.
+Seven invariants turn the Two-Layer Model into a system you can build, and a chain of action that can fire end to end.

 A thesis without an architecture is a metaphor.
 But an architecture written in product names is a pitch.
-The six invariants below are the thesis.
+The seven invariants below are the thesis.
 The named products that currently realize them are one instance, not the definition.

 Every invariant that follows is a rule about how this company runs.
 Every named product is a choice that can be replaced.